AdobeDocs/experience-manager-cloud-service.en/help/operations/removal-generic-lucene-index.md

 #### Custom Application Queries {#custom-application-queries}

-The most common source of queries using the 'generic lucene' index on a publish instance will be custom application queries.
+The most common source of queries using the generic Lucene index on a publish instance will be custom application queries.

 In the simplest cases these might be queries with no node type specified thus implying `nt:base` or `nt:base` specified explicitly, such as: